 Microwaving Breast Milk Myths

 While writing this article, one common thing I came across while reading is the notion of sticking the bottle of breast milk in the microwave for 10 seconds.
-Some claim that you can do this to thaw the frozen milk quickly.
+Some claim that you can do this to thaw the frozen breast milk quickly.
 While others swear that you can use it to warm milk based on the quantity.

 However, the guidelines from the CDC still remain firm that you should never microwave breast milk.
-First, it can cause the milk to lose important nutrients, and secondly, overheating the milk might make it too hot for your baby to drink.
+First, it can cause the breast milk to lose important nutrients, and secondly, overheating the milk might make it too hot for your baby to drink.

 So no matter how much you want to warm up your breast milk quickly, do not stick it in the microwave.
 There are many other ways to go about warming your milk without a microwave.